set-leanix/engineering-blog-azure-custom-logs/README.md

 # Azure Custom Logs at LeanIX

-> This code comes along with a blog post on how we use Azure Logging at LeanIX for one of our services
+> This is complementary code to a blog post at https://engineering.leanix.net/

 ## Motivation